clamarque/kibana_health_metric_vis/README.md

 ## Update

-If the version doesn't match yours, you can create, a issue with the needed version.
+If the version doesn't match yours, you can create a issue with the needed version.

 ## Others plugins